taijusanagi/ninja-wallet/README.md

 ## SHORT DESCRIPTION OF THE PROJECT

-Ninja Wallet, powered by Sismo, offers a stealth account abstraction wallet experience, ensuring secure interactions with dApps while maintaining user anonymity.
+Ninja Wallet, powered by Sismo, offers a stealth account abstraction wallet experience, with privacy-preserved gas-less transaction.

 ## LONG DESCRIPTION OF THE PROJECT